ProActive44/ProActive44/README.md

 # Hi there! 👋

-I'm **Prasad Mhaske**, a aspiring full stack web developer passionate about building web applications.
+I'm **Prasad Mhaske**, an aspiring full-stack web developer passionate about building web applications.
 Welcome to my GitHub profile!
 Here you'll find some of my projects and contributions.
 Feel free to explore and connect with me.

+## 🔜 Current Project

+- [**ProActiveBlogs**](https://github.com/ProActive44/ProActiveBlogs.git): Working on a personal project In order to apply and practice all the concepts that have learned till now...

-## 🔭 Current Projects
+## 🔭 Projects

 - [**Specialized cycle app**](https://github.com/ProActive44/specialized-bike-app): A online cycle store, where you can find all the types of modern bikes.
 - [**TATA1mg**](https://github.com/ProActive44/TATA-1mg-clone): A clone of India's leading & most trusted healthcare platform.